nicop111/obsidian-equation-ref-tagger/readme.md

 ## Installation

-1. Download or clone this repository into your Obsidian plugins folder.
+1. Download files `main.js` and `manifest.json` from the releases.
+2. Go to your obsidian vaults plugin folder.
+Create a folder `equation-auto-numbering` and paste downloaded files there.
-2. Enable the plugin in Obsidian by navigating to `Settings > Community Plugins > Installed Plugins`.
+3. Enable the plugin in Obsidian by navigating to `Settings > Community Plugins > Installed Plugins`.
-3. Activate "Equation Auto Numbering" plugin
+4. Activate "Equation Auto Numbering" plugin.

 ## How It Works